All plan types/levels | |

 Finding Workspace IDs

-Select the workspace you want to review from the "All workspaces" menu.
+Select the workspace with the ID you want to find.

-Once your workspace is open, the URL in your browser's address bar will display your workspace ID:
+After selecting your workspace, the URL in your browser's address bar will display your workspace ID, which looks similar to: https://airtable.com/workspaces/wspqrdtEQXErvBMXXU?

 Finding IDs in the admin panel